 At the top of Solano is a Noah’s Bagels, if you’ve managed to get out of the house during the breakfast hour.
 (Editor: I don’t personally think what Noah’s produces is a quality bagel, but I’m certain my kids would eat it happily.)
 For lunchtime, Cactus Taqueria is an excellent choice with inexpensive kid-sized portions.
 Just down the block, at the intersection of Colusa, there is a Starbucks that now sells handy snack packs with fruit, cheese, and nuts.
 Andronico’s has a full deli counter and many ready-to-eat items if you are considering a picnic.

 The Albany Y has a Kindergym program and makes a great birthday party venue.
 Non-members may drop-in to the Babygym (9 months-2 years) and Kindergym programs (2 years -4.5 years) for $7 per visit.
-Head off of Solano on Ensenada to find the Thousand Oaks tot park, a good spot to unfold a packed lunch.
+Take a right off of Solano on Ensenada to find the Thousand Oaks tot park, a good spot to unfold a packed lunch.

 Zachary’s Pizza is a go-to take-out for Heather’s family, located near the top of Solano.
 Barney’s burgers, half-way down the strip, can be customized with pretty much any topping, any meat, or no topping, and in the case of my kids, no meat.
 (This is known as a grilled cheese sandwich.)
 Sunny Side Cafe is a causal, family friendly coffee shop that makes great pancakes and egg dishes.
 (Organic!
 And free-range!)